zfcampus/apigility-documentation/api-primer/http-negotiation.md

 ![REST HTTP Methods](/asset/apigility-documentation/img/api-primer-http-negotiation-rest.png)

-In the above case, when accessing the collection, you can use either `GET` or `POST` but when accessing an individual item in the collection (an entity) only `GET` is allowed.
+In the above case, when accessing the collection, you can use either `GET` or `POST`, but when accessing an individual item in the collection (an entity) only `GET` is allowed.